tuplejump/presentations/2016-orielly-webcast-fast-streaming/filodb-spark-streaming.md

 ## Topics

 * Modern streaming architectures and batch/ad-hoc architectures
-* Integrating streaming and historical data analysis
+* Precise and scalable streaming ingestion using Kafka, Akka, Spark Streaming, Cassandra, and FiloDB
 * How a unified streaming + batch stack can lower your TCO
 * What FiloDB is and how it enables fast analytics with competitive storage cost
-* Use cases involving IoT, time series, machine, event data
-* Use case involving geospatial and smart cities data
-* Simplifying streaming and batch with Scala, Spark, Akka, Cassandra, Kafka and FiloDB
+* Data Warehousing with Spark, Cassandra, and FiloDB
+* Time series / event data / geospatial examples
+* Machine learning using Spark MLLib + Cassandra/FiloDB
+* Integrating streaming and historical data analysis

 ---